Welcome to all beginner, intermediate and advanced Korean learners who’ve found their way here!

 Also, you’ll see that the Roman alphabet has some serious limitations when it comes to Korean, especially considering that it has some very different sounds.
 In fact, some consonants have three distinctions.

-For instance, ㄱ, ㅋ, ㄲ.
+For instance, take ㄱ, ㅋ, ㄲ.
 The first letter, ㄱ or 기역 (giyeok) has a sound somewhere between g and k.
 Its pronunciation varies depending on where this letter is located inside a word.
 The middle one, ㅋ or 키읔 (kieuk) has a sound similar to k, but with stronger aspiration, like very strong k.
-The sound of last letter ㄲ or 쌍기역 (ssanggiyeok) doesn’t exist in English, so you must get familiar with it.
+The sound of the last letter ㄲ or 쌍기역 (ssanggiyeok) doesn’t exist in English, so you must get familiar with it.

 In a nutshell, using the Roman alphabet may lead to you making pronunciation mistakes and it’s an unnecessary crutch, so move away from it as soon as you can!

 How It Works

 Learning the Hangul is straightforward—all you need is to memorize the characters and the sounds that are associated with them!
 Spend some time hand-writing series of symbols and simultaneously pronouncing their sounds to create an audiovisual connection.
 Watch this video to verify your pronunciation.

 Then, proceed to writing simple words.
 Make it easy and fun, and keep practicing no matter what your level of Korean is.
 Don’t stop writing, even after you’ve mastered the strokes and sounds.
 You need to keep practicing to keep your memory sharp.

 - If you’re an absolute beginner: Use real Korean movie posters and read the words out loud.
 There aren’t so many words that it becomes overwhelming, but knowing that the content is authentic is added motivation!